All Minecraft Potions and How to Make Them

 • Effects: No effects

-The awkward potion in Minecraft is the most common base potion, and it is used in most potion recipes.
+The awkward potion in Minecraft is the most common base potion.
+It is used in most potion recipes and placed at the three potion chambers so that the required potion can be made.
 It doesn’t have any effects of its own.
-To make an awkward potion, you need to use Nether warts as the main ingredient with water bottles.
+To make an awkward potion, you need to use Nether warts as the main ingredient with water bottles and the blaze powder to power the brewing stand.

 2. Mundane Potion